Australia bans arrivals from India, says offenders face jail, fines | ExBulletin

 Australia bans arrivals from India, says offenders face jail, fines

-SYDNEY (Reuters) – Australian residents and citizens who have been in India within 14 days of the date they plan to return home will be barred from entering Australia from Monday and those who disobey will face fines and jail time. , government officials said.
+Sydney (Reuters) – Australians and citizens who have been in India for 14 days from the date they plan to return home will be barred from entering Australia from Monday and those who disobey will face fines and jail time. said government officials.

 The provisional emergency designation, issued late Friday, is the first time Australia has committed a criminal offense for its citizens to return home.

-The move is part of austerity measures to stop travelers to Australia from the world’s second most populous nation as it struggles with an increase in COVID-19 cases and deaths.
+The move is part of strict measures to stop travelers to Australia from the world’s second most populous nation as it struggles with an increase in COVID-19 cases and deaths.

 The restrictions take effect May 3, and violating the ban risks civil sentences and up to five years in prison, Health Minister Greg Hunt said in a statement.